Air Fryer Buffalo Chicken Wings

 This post may contain affiliate links.
-Please read our privacy policy.
+Please read our disclosure policy.

 Most of us love fried food but aren’t big fans of deep frying.
-But now that I am playing with my new air fryer, there have been some very nice little fried moments.
-These buffalo chicken wings were one of them, so easy to make, so, so amazingly crispy, crunchy on the outside, and tender on the inside.
-(Hello, upcoming Super Bowl!).
+But that’s, of course, why the air fryer was invented!
+I’ve spent quality time playing with my air fryer, and it’s a very versatile appliance.
+These air fryer Buffalo wings were one of the greatest successes…so easy to make, so amazingly crispy, crunchy on the outside, and completely cooked and tender on the inside.
+(Hello, Super Bowl!)
 Less oil, more crispy treats, and better game day eats!

 Don’t forget the Blue Cheese Dip.
-Blue cheese dip and buffalo sauce are some of the greatest gifts to humankind.

-Also, think about serving up some Sweet Potato Fries with New Bay Seasoning, and Guacamole with tortilla chips for a great game day spread.
+Blue cheese dip and buffalo sauce are some of the greatest gifts to humankind, and you can’t have Buffalo chicken wings without them.
+Also, think about serving up some Sweet Potato Fries and Pico de Gallo and Guacamole with tortilla chips for a great game day spread.

 The Ultimate Air Fryer Buffalo Chicken Wings: With a crunchy cracking exterior, and tender juicy chicken, these buffalo chicken wings are hard to beat.